datdao1998/AWS-SAA-03-Note/document/route-53/dns.md

 ## CNAME record type
 * A CNAME record maps DNS queries for the name of the current record, such as acme.example.com, to another domain (example.com or example.net) or subdomain (acme.example.com or zenith.example.org).
 * Amazon Route 53 also supports alias records, which allow you to route queries to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets.

+## DNS Failover

+### Active-active failover
+Use this failover configuration when you want all of your resources to be available the majority of the time.
+When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.

+### Active-passive failover
+Use an active-passive failover configuration when you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable.